-Instead, the fact that no viable options for an improvement to the guidance on the impairmentonly approach were identified constitutes, in our view, a further argument for the reintroduction of amortisation of goodwill.
+Instead, the fact that no viable options for a significant improvement to the guidance on the impairment-only approach were identified constitutes, in our view, a further argument for the reintroduction of amortisation of goodwill.

 Paragraphs 5.4-5.27 explain the Board's preliminary view that it should not develop a proposal to allow some intangible assets to be included in goodwill.